Editor’s Note: This post has been updated with new content, links, and best practices to help you engage your audience.

 To create a feeling of excitement and increase your Facebook ads’ click-through rate, use these five tips:

 - Use bright colours in your ad design

 - Include an exciting discount offer

 14) Increase Your Ads’ CTR with FOMO

-Variation A included a discount offer and plain text while variation B showed a timer counting the time left until the end of the deal.
+Variation A included a discount offer and plain text, while variation B showed a timer counting down to the end of the deal.

 This was Variation A:

 Again, the results — after running the A/B test, the website’s conversion rate saw a 332% increase.